Milwaukee police find 5 dead in house; suspect in custody

-MILWAUKEE (AP) — Five people were found shot to death Monday inside a Milwaukee home, and officers took into custody the man who called police.
+MILWAUKEE (AP) — Police found five people shot to death Monday inside a Milwaukee home and took into custody the man who dialed 911 to report the slayings, the city's police chief said.

-Chief Alfonso Morales said during a brief news conference that his department received a call around 10:30 a.m.
-Monday from a man who said his family was dead.
-When officers arrived at the house on the city's north side they found five victims.
-The Milwaukee Journal Sentinel reported the victims were between the ages of 14 and 41.
+The police department received a call around 10:30 a.m. from a man who said his family was dead, Chief Alfonso Morales said during a brief news conference.
+When officers arrived at the house on the city’s north side they found five victims ranging in age from 14 to 41, the chief said.

+The Milwaukee Journal Sentinel reported Mayor Tom Barrett told reporters at the house that a baby was found alive in the house.
+Investigators believe the shooter decided to spare the infant.

-Morales said during his news conference that there is no threat to the public.
-He said investigators believe the shooter acted alone and that the weapon had been recovered.
+Morales said investigators recovered a weapon and believe the shooter acted alone, adding that that there's no threat to the public.

 Milwaukee Police spokeswoman Sheronda Grant didn't immediately respond to email and voicemail messages Monday afternoon.